 When Shelley isn’t busy bossing people around to make things happen at SCI BC, she is working on a business called EatWild with fellow UNBC alumni Dylan Eyers, which teaches urban people how to hunt and source local, ethical food.

-Shelley is also a dedicated volunteer: she is one of the co-organizers of Feast of Fields, a fundraiser for Farm Folk City Folk which attracts almost 1,000 foodies each September; she built a playground with the My Own Backyard Community Association; and was the co-creator of Nanaimo’s Seedy Sunday, which is a heritage seed festival on Vancouver Island.
+Shelley is also a dedicated volunteer: she is one of the co-organizers of Feast of Fields, a former fundraiser for Farm Folk City Folk which attracts almost 1,000 foodies each September; she built a playground with the My Own Backyard Community Association; and was the co-creator of Nanaimo’s Seedy Sunday, which is a heritage seed festival on Vancouver Island.

 Shelley is a passionate salsa dancer, she’s an excellent cook and she’s the only person at SCI BC to stubbornly bike to work, rain or shine.
 Her dream is to one day run a bed and breakfast somewhere in rural British Columbia.
 Prospective business partners, handymen, farmers or hunters are welcome to apply.